 - Children Act 1989

 We are working with the Association of Directors of Children’s Services, the Local Government Association and the Society of Local Authority Chief Executives (Solace) on reforms to the child safeguarding system.

-We are working with the same bodies, as well as the Association of Independent Chairs of Local Safeguarding Children’s Boards, on reforms to the SCR system.
+We are working with the same organisations, as well as the Association of Independent Chairs of Local Safeguarding Children’s Boards, on reforms to the SCR system.

-We are also working with Skills for Care on putting the ASYE into practice.
+We are also working with Skills for Care to help employers introduce ASYE into their organisation.